Homepage > Journal > What is interface consistency? Interface design and aesthetics

 • Consistency of text (style and tone)

-Consistently designed applications provide their users with fast learning already with information about the type of functionality.
-In other words, when you know how the function for submitting a request for a proposal works, you can guess how it can / should work in the currently explored application.
+Consistently designed applications provide users with fast learning and information about the type of functionality.
+In other words, when you know how the function for submitting a request for a proposal works, you can guess how it can/should work in the currently explored application.
 You expect that it will work in accordance with your previous experience.

 application interface - Figma

-Figma.com: application interface has been designed in accordance with the color conventions of graphical tools.
+Figma.com's application interface has been designed according to the color conventions of graphical tools.
 At the same time, visual clarity, contrast, hierarchy, and intuitiveness have been ensured.

 Thanks to this, the operation mode of a specific function can quickly change from highly consciously controlled into semiautomatic and eventually automatic.
 An interface should be sufficiently consistent to minimize the learning time and make operation habitual.

-Finally, let’s consider the issue of interface aesthetics.
+Finally, let's consider the issue of interface aesthetics.
 Should it be visually attractive?
 Should it be aesthetically pleasing?
-Do the issues of attractiveness apply to interface design?
+Do the problems of attractiveness apply to interface design?
 The correct answer is yes, yes, and yes.
-And all this is due to the Aesthetic-Usability Effect.
+All this is due to the aesthetic-usability effect.

-In the article “The Aesthetic-Usability Effect,” the researchers from Nielsen Norman Group define this concept as the users’ tendency to perceive attractive products as more usable.
+In the article "The Aesthetic-Usability Effect," Nielsen Norman Group researchers define this concept as users' tendency to perceive attractive products as more usable.

-Apple devices and digital products are one of the most frequently cited examples of the Aesthetic-Usability Effect.
+Apple devices and digital products are among the most frequently cited aesthetic-usability effect examples.

-It is a general rule applicable to all human-created objects, not only digital products.
-Usually, devices and objects that are visually attractive and aesthetic are considered more effective than they actually are.
+It's a general rule applicable to all human-created objects, not only digital products.
+Usually, visually attractive devices and objects with aesthetically pleasing designs are considered more effective than they actually are.

 The users respond positively to aesthetic interface designs and are more tolerant of minor problems with their usability.